 d.
 To decide about constitutional wrongs: It declares as unconstitutional organizations, movements or political parties, as well as the President (in office or elected), who have committed the constitutional wrongs set forth by the Constitution in Article 19 No. 15, sixth and following paragraphs.

-Chile’s Constitutional Court is composed of ten members who are called ‘Ministers’.
-The highest authority of the Constitutional Court is its President, who is elected by its members, by majority vote, lasts two years in office, and may be reappointed for the following term.
+The Constitutional Court of Chile is comprised by ten members who are called ‘Justices’.
+The highest authority of the Constitutional Court is its Chief Justice, who is elected by its members, by majority vote, lasts two years in office, and may be reappointed for the following term.
+There are also two Deputy Justices –holding the some powers as Associate Justices- where the quorum of the Plenum or the Chamber is not reached.

-The order of precedence is determined by the Court itself, and the President is subrogated by the Minister who follows in that order of precedence.
+The order of precedence is determined by the Court itself, and the Chief Justices is subrogated by the Minister who follows in that order of precedence.

-In accordance with the provisions set forth in Article 92 of the Constitution, the ten Ministers comprising the Constitutional Court are appointed as follows:
+In accordance to the Constitution (Article 92) the ten Justices comprising the Constitutional Court are appointed as follows:

-– 3 are freely appointed by the President.– 4 are elected by the National Congress: 2 are straightforwardly appointed by the Senate, and the other 2 are also appointed by the Senate but after the proposal from the Chamber of Deputies (or House of Representatives).
+– 3 appointed by the President.– 4 are elected by the National Congress: 2 are straightforwardly appointed by the Senate, and the other 2 are also appointed by the Senate but after the proposal from the House of Representatives.

-– 3 are straightforwardly appointed by the Supreme Court by secret election.
+– 3 are straightforwardly appointed by the Supreme Court.

-The Court has two Acting Ministers, who are elected every three years, [and] who shall take the place of Ministers and form part of the Grand Chamber (or Plenary Court) or of either of the chambers only if the quorum for holding sessions is not reached.
-Acting Ministers are appointed by the President of the Republic, with approval of the Senate, chosen from a list of seven names proposed by the Constitutional Court after a public competition.
+Furthermore, the Constitutional Court has two Deputy Justices, who are elected every three years, [and] who shall take the place of Associate Justices in both the Plenum or of the Chambers only if the quorum for holding sessions is not reached.
+Deputy Justices are appointed by the President of the Republic, ratified by 2/3 of the Senate, chosen from a list of seven names proposed by the Constitutional Court after a public competition.

 The Court has a lawyer who acts as Secretary Attorney and Certifying Officer.
 Court officials are subject to the immediate authority of the Secretary or of the Rapporteur Attorney, or its subrogate, if any.
 Currently, the Court has four Rapporteur Attorneys.